 Stay concise and friendly.
-It’s only natural to ask things in a simple way.
-If you have to elaborate on a question or explain something first, try breaking it down in several easy-to-follow sentences.
+It's only natural to ask things in a simple way.
+If you have to explain something first, try breaking it down into several easy-to-follow sentences.

 Explain explicitly.
-Conversational tone of your form implies that the respondents are comfortable with giving you the information requested.
+The conversational tone of your form implies that the respondents are comfortable with giving you the information requested.
 If you are going to request sensitive information, show how you are going to handle it - either in the attached letter or in the text of the question.

 For personal data, you can explain how it's protected and why you need it.
 And if this information can affect a person's position in their current workplace, emphasize that it's only for your research.

 Keep it short.
-Even friendly questions might become irritating if there are two many of them.
-For a trainer, each small detail about their event matters and they would be happy to know attendees’ opinion about it.
-Unfortunately, the more questions you ask, the faster lowers respondents’ concentration and the less inclined they become to continue.
+Even friendly questions might become irritating if there are too many of them.
+For a facilitator, each small detail about their workshop matters and they would be happy to know attendees' opinions about it.
+Unfortunately, the more questions you ask, the faster lowers respondents' concentration and the less inclined they become to continue.
 In other words, they reach the state of survey fatigue.

 To prevent it, try not to go overboard with the number of questions.
-Setting the goal for your form, like we described above, can help you with this.
-If you clearly understand what you need to know the most, you can cut off unnecessary questions.
+Setting an objective, like we described above, can help you with this.
+If you stick to a certain strategy, you can cut off unnecessary questions.

 Keep it balanced.
 Another thing to take care of is the balance of different question types.
-If your questionnaire consists of 20 open-ended questions requiring respondents to come up with opinions on different matters, you could hardly expect thought-out answers as people value their mental resources no less than they value their time.
-Similarly, if there are too many multiple choice or rating fields on the list, answering them will quickly turn tedious.
+If your feedback form consists of 20 open-ended questions requiring respondents to come up with opinions on different matters, you could hardly expect detailed feedback as people value their mental resources no less than they value their time.
+Similarly, if there are too many multiple-choice or rating fields on the list, answering them will quickly turn tedious.

 Including different question types in your evaluation form will help avoid such problems preventing respondents from becoming bored or frustrated.

-If there are no language restrictions from the company who organized the event or other related parties, using your audience’s language would be the best choice.
+If there are no language restrictions from the company that organized the event or other related parties, using your audience's language would be the best choice.

-Maintaining a friendly conversational tone, using simple-phrased questions, and speaking in the attendees’ native language will help respondents feel comfortable when filling the form.
-And a good balance of different types of questions will lower survey fatigue and yield better results.
+Maintaining a friendly conversational tone, using simple-phrased questions, and speaking in the attendees' native language will help respondents feel comfortable when filling the form.
+And a good balance of different types of questions will lower survey fatigue and yield more positive feedback.

 Know your settings.
-Different form builders have different default settings which may or may not suit your purposes so it’s important to check them before you start sending out evaluation requests.
+Different survey tools have different default settings which may or may not suit your purposes so it's important to check them before you start sending out evaluation requests.

 Do you want to allow answer editing after the form has been submitted?
 Have you turned off form resubmission?
 Which email address will be used to send an evaluation request?
 These options are usually present in survey tools.

-If you don’t want feedback to be anonymous, you will need a way to collect the names of those who have submitted it.
-While some builders like Google Forms can track at least respondents’ email addresses, with others you need to include the fields requesting relevant information in the form.
+If you don't want submissions to be anonymous, you will need a way to collect the names.
+While some builders like Google Forms can track at least respondents' email addresses, with others you need to include the fields requesting relevant information in the form.

 Test then test more.
 When all settings are finished, take one more step to be 100% sure you are good to go — test your form.
 First, try to fill it in yourself to check if it's configured exactly like you planned to.

-Delivery method also plays its role in completion rate and respondents’ attitude.
-There are lots of ways distribute an evaluation form among attendees:
+The delivery method also plays its role in the completion rate and respondents' attitude.
+There are lots of ways to distribute an evaluation form among attendees:

 - Hand out printed forms on site